Trying Arroost

 I've been playing around with an early version of Arroost, a node-based tool for live sampling.

 Previously I wrote about my Curtsy Rehearsed project.
-I had been quietly releasing music under this name and was surprised to have the tiniest amount of local media attention last year.
+Since the days of soundtracking my own university lectures during Covid lockdowns, I had been quietly releasing music under this name.

 Arroost was a new way of making music for me.
-It made the process more light and joyful than some of my recent painstaking DAW sessions.
+It made the process more light and joyful than what had become painstaking, hours-long DAW sessions.

 Arroost consists of an infinite canvas on which nodes can be placed.
 When a newly placed node is clicked it starts to record.
 Make a sound then click the node again and the recording is complete.
 That node will now play the recording each time it is triggered.